-McAvaney is known for his meticulous research and in-depth knowledge of the sports and athletes he covers.
-His commitment has resulted in awards including the inaugural TV Week Logie for Most Outstanding Sport Broadcaster in 1999 ahead of cricket legend Richie Benaud, racing caller Johnny Tapp and SBS soccer host Les Murray.
+His well-known and meticulous commitment to research, and in-depth knowledge of the sports and athletes he covered, often resulted in awards; notably the inaugural TV Week Logie for Most Outstanding Sport Broadcaster in 1999, which he won ahead of Legend of Australian Sport, Richie Benaud OBE, racing caller Johnny Tapp and SBS soccer host Les Murray.

 Among a plethora of memorable moments, McAvaney added a layer of understanding and excitement to some of Australia’s biggest and most well-known sporting events, as well as individual achievements that include: